 If there are fraudulent credit card purchases, you don’t have to worry about these purchases draining your bank account like a debit card.

 Be sure to report these purchases immediately to close your account and receive reimbursement.
 You may be liable for up to $50 in fraudulent purchases if you don’t contact your bank as soon as you discover the activity.
-However, most credit cards offer $0 fraud protection, meaning you are unlikely to pay this fee when you report the purchases before paying your statement balance.
+However, most credit cards offer $0 liability on unauthorized charges, meaning you are unlikely to pay this fee when you report the purchases before paying your statement balance.

 With a debit card, the cash from the fraudulent purchases may not redeposit into your account until the investigation closes.

 Capital One and Citi offer virtual card numbers that add an extra layer of security to stay safe shopping online.
 You can use a virtual number that’s different than the number on your physical credit card.

 If a thief steals your virtual card information, you can close that digital account without impacting your physical card account.
 If you have ever had a card lost, stolen, or compromised, waiting a week for the bank to mail you a replacement card is annoying.
 Plus, you have to update all your auto-pay accounts with the new card information.